ISG-Siegen/assembled/DEV_README.md

 # Documentation TODOs for the Future

-* Setup Docstring Documentation / Webpage
-* Make User and Developer Documentation Separate; add more details and examples -> extensive user / developer documentation
+* Add better developer documentation
 * Refactor / Re-work unit test to exclude OpenML as much as possible and add more tests
 * Add CI: Automatic Testing; Releases